ilias-t/demystifying-the-internet-talk/readme.md

         <h3>Application Programming Interface</h3>
         <img src='imgs/string-api.png'/>
         <br>
         <figcaption>In software an API, or Application Programming Interface, represents all the available methods for how one can interact with a piece software.
 For example, in computer languages a set of alphabetical characters, such as `"hello"`, is referred to as a String.
-If a programmer wanted to act upon this String, they could leverage the String's API, which contains the ability to call `.upcase` or replace each character with its uppercase counterpart, generating `"HELLO"`.</figcaption>
+If a programmer wanted to act upon this String, they could leverage the String's API, which contains the ability to call `.upcase`, which replaces each character with its uppercase counterpart, generating `"HELLO"`.</figcaption>
     </figure>
 </details>